 First Year - 7 credit hours Human gross anatomy is the study of structures in the body visible to the unaided eye.
 General Anatomy is taught using a regional approach integrating the principles of basic anatomy, organ systems, radiologic/imaging anatomy, crosssectional anatomy, growth & development, and clinically relevant anatomy as it applies to patients.
-The General Anatomy course will cover both systemic and regional anatomy of the whole body, but will not include the lower extremity (as that is covered in a separate course).
+This is an integrated lecture and laboratory course.
+The General Anatomy course will cover both systemic and regional anatomy of the whole body but will not include the lower extremity (as that is covered in a separate course).
 Development (embryology/fetology) is incorporated throughout the course and may include the study of congenital malformations.
 Lectures will include imaging (radiology, CT, MRI, cross-section views, etc.) and will be correlated with the dissections taking place in the Anatomy Laboratory.
-Tests will involve multiple choice style questions, and may include vignette-style items with clinical scenarios.
-Prerequisites: None central and peripheral nervous systems and their interconnections, neural transmission, and the major pathways within the central and peripheral nervous systems which modulate or control sensory and motor processes.
-Therefore, emphasis will be placed on the link between neuroanatomical material presented in lectures and specific known functions of the nervous system.
-Lesions of the central and peripheral nervous systems will be discussed emphasizing resulting physical deficits.
-Prerequisites: PCLP602
+Tests will involve multiple choice style questions and may include vignette-style items with clinical scenarios.
+Prerequisites: None